No one has to tell you how to sell home décor products in a real brick and mortar store, but do you know how to sell home décor products online?

-Imagine shopping for a lamp and seeing a haphazard photo of an unplugged lamp sitting on a cluttered shelf.
-Now, imagine that same lamp resting on a sofa table with a few smart books basking in a warm glow emanating from the light that’s been switched on.
+Imagine you were looking for a lamp and saw a photo of one that was unplugged and sitting on a crowded shelf.
+Consider the same lamp on a sofa table with a few smart books basking in the warm glow of the light that has been turned on.
 Which would you rather buy?
 Uh huh.

 4. Get creative with engagement tactics

-Not surprisingly, 61% of shoppers say that brands that are best in class on social know how to engage their audience.
+Not surprisingly, 61% of shoppers say that brands that are best in class on social media know how to engage their audience.
 What are you doing to engage your Facebook and Instagram followers?
-Creating live, virtual sales events, often known as live sales, is one of the surest ways to win followers and brand devotees.
+Creating live, virtual sales events, often known as “live sales”, is one of the surest ways to win followers and brand devotees.

 5. Increase visibility and shares

 Yep, 45% of shoppers rely on suggestions in their feed and/or use discovery tools to find new accounts.
-(For Generation Z, they find new brands by looking to the influencers they already like and follow.
-Generation X, ages 40-55, look to friends and family for recommendations.)
+For Generation Z, they look to the influencers they already like and follow to discover new brands.
+(Generation X, ages 40–55, looks to friends and family for recommendations.)
 So, go out there and use those hashtags.
 Make suggestions.
 Ask for shares!
 Be ‘Liked.’

 6. Add variety to the feed

-Develop a cadence for the types of content you post and vary the types of products you feature.
-Show the breadth of your home décor offerings by not featuring one rug after another; instead, feature a lamp, then a pillow, then a throw … you get the picture.
+Set a schedule for the types of content you post and change the products you highlight.
+Display the breadth of your home décor offerings by not displaying one rug after another; instead, display a lamp, then a pillow, then a throw… you get the idea.

 Plus, it’s simple to keep it interesting with a variety of content.
-With the ability to upload pre-recorded video clips, photo posts, and live video, there’s no bounds to your creativity.
+With the ability to upload pre-recorded video clips, photo posts, and live video, there’s no limit to your creativity.

 In case you have any doubt, consider this: Gifts & Decorative Accessories determined that more than half (57%) of consumers buy home décor at least quarterly, and 25% at least monthly.
 Customers are on the web looking for you.
 Get visible.
 Get social!